How to Make Date Paste

 How to Use Date Paste

-Date paste serves multiple purposes in food and drinks.
+You can use date paste in food and drinks.
 For instance, you can incorporate it into drinks, desserts, bread, smoothies, snacks, and other healthy recipes for breakfast, celebrations, and weekends.

 Here are some of the dishes and beverages where you can incorporate date paste: